netosober/netosober.github.io/_posts/2014-07-16-emberjs-styling-wtih-bootstrap.markdown

 layout:     post
 title:      Styling EmberJS with Bootstrap
 date:       2015-07-16 12:00:00
-summary:    Let's start a simple EmberJS app
+summary:    Let's start a simple EmberJS app and add basic styling with Twitter Bootstrap.
+First via a CDN, then with Bower using plain CSS and then with SASS and LESS.
 categories: Bootstrap EmberJS EmberCLI
 ---